 BY JOSEPH HELLER

-The Reading Den chose Catch-22 as our Book of the Moment because George Clooney is currently directing an adaptation of the classic, starring Kyle Chandler and Hugh Laurie - scheduled to appear on Channel 4 this May.
+The Reading Den chose Catch-22 for book clubbers to pre-empt the screen adaptation starring George Clooney, Kyle Chandler and Hugh Laurie (2019).
 Being such an iconic piece of writing and at just over 500 pages long Catch 22 provides a great opportunity to read this sublime, yet totally brilliant piece of writing.
 Satire at its best.
-And a book of the moment, surely?

 Some of us in the Den were reading Catch-22 for a second time.
 For others it was new and for a few it even tested our '101 page rule', but persevere, because once you get into it, Catch-22 is a remarkably funny and poignant piece of writing about the terror and futility of war.